jlozano-ccm/Exam1SSM/Readme.md

 <h3>Database Creation</h3>

+In order to create the database, please follow the next instructions:

+- Create the database Exam1SSMDB in your local instance of MS Sql Server
-In order to create the database, please run the file CreateDatabase.sql on your local instance of SQL Server.
-The script is located in :
+- Run the file CreateDatabase.sql on your local instance of SQL Server.
+The script is located in ExamSSMDataLayer\Database Scripts

-ExamSSMDataLayer\Database Scripts
+Please use the ExamSSMDatalayer as datalayer, because it contains an entity framework object (EntitySSMDB.edmx) to deal with the database.

 <h3>Final Considerations</h3>